 5. Mouse pseudogene resource

-We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and reference genome, as well as associated phenotypic information, in a database that is available online at mouse.pseudogenes.org .
+We created a pseudogene resource that organizes all of the pseudogenes across the available mouse strains and the reference genome, as well as associated phenotypic information, in a database that is available online at mouse.pseudogenes.org.
+The database contains information regarding strain and cross-strain annotation, pseudogene family and phenotypic data, as well as expression data.
 All the available data are provided as flat files for ease of manipulation.
-Queries on specific pseudogenes will return the relevant pseudogene annotation flat file containing all pertinent associated information.
-The database contains three general types of information: details about the annotations, comparisons of the pseudogenes across strains, and phenotypic information associated with the pseudogenes and the corresponding mouse strains.
-Each pseudogene is given a unique universal identifier as well as a strain specific ID in order to facilitate both the comparison of specific pseudogenes across strains and collective differences in pseudogene content between strains.
-In order to assist direct comparison between human and mouse we also provide orthology links between mouse entries and the corresponding human counterparts.
+Queries on specific pseudogenes will return the relevant pseudogene annotation containing all pertinent associated information.
+The pseudogenes are annotated with a unique universal identifier as well as a strain specific ID in order to facilitate both the comparison of specific pseudogenes across strains and collective differences in pseudogene content between strains.

-Pseudogene annotation information encompasses the genomic context of each pseudogene, its parent gene and transcript Ensembl IDs, the level of confidence in the pseudogene as a function of agreement between manual and automated annotation pipelines, and the pseudogene biotype.

-Information on the cross-strain comparison of pseudogenes is derived from the liftover of pseudogene annotations from one strain onto another and subsequent intersection with that strain’s native annotations.
 This enables pairwise comparisons of pseudogenes between the various mouse strains and the investigation of differences between multiple strains of interest.
-The database provides both liftover annotations and information about intersections between the liftover and native annotations.

-Links between the annotated pseudogenes, their parent genes, and relevant functional and phenotypic information help inform biological relevance.
-In the database, the Ensembl ID associated with each parent gene is linked to the appropriate MGI gene symbol, which serves as a common identifier to connect to the phenotypic information.
-These datasets include information on gene essentiality, Pfam families, GO terms, and transcriptional activity.
-Furthermore, paralogy and homology information provide links between human biology and the well-characterized mouse strain collection.

 Discussion

 We report the updated and refined pseudogene annotation in the mouse and human reference genomes, and describe the curation and comparative analysis of the first draft of pseudogene complements in 18 related mouse strains.
 By combining manual curation and computational annotation we were able to obtain a comprehensive view of the pseudogene content in genomes throughout the mouse lineage.
 The overlap between manually curated pseudogene sets and those identified using computational methods is over 80% reflecting the high sensitivity of the computational detection method.